BrennanB/quartz/content/DESIGN/Previous Robots/2013 Robot Aunt Jemima.md

 ## Team Abilities

 2013 was the rookie year for [[W.A.F.F.L.E.S.]] and we had extremely limited [[Manufacturing]] resources, as well as a low level of overall experience with designing and making robots.
+Some aluminum [[welding]] was done externally, as well as some cutting for the final intake.
+The rest of the manufacturing was done with simple hand tools.

 ## Robot Name